Dakshesh-007/Image_Inpainting_Gan/README.md

 # Image Inpainting GAN

 A PyTorch-based image inpainting project using Generative Adversarial Networks (GANs).
 This repository provides code to train, evaluate, and run inference with an image inpainting model (generator + discriminator) for filling missing regions in images.
-The README below is a draft intended to be tailored to the exact implementation in this repo — I couldn't access the repository contents automatically in this session, so if you provide the file list or let me read the code I will update this README to match exact scripts/flags/architectures.

 ## Features
 - Trainable GAN for image inpainting